 Taylor watched the exchange with interest.
 “She deserves a good mate.”

-Kaz-ur turned towards the central clearing and the fire pit.
+Kaz-ur turned towards the fire pit.
 “Well, future mates and further details of secrets can wait.
-Now, I believe your Nak should be ready.
+I believe your Nak should be ready.
 Did you want a whole one?
 Does your developing offspring require that much sustenance already?
 Kral was not specific on quantity.”

 Taylor shook her head.
 “I can share with Samook, and anyone else who wants to.
 I’m not hungry enough to eat a horse just yet.”